gev326/kinect4/README.md

 2. [x] The player, should have an outline or pointer as to what column/row their piece will go into once click on an empty space.
-3. [ ] The player should have a piece drop into an empty space once they click on the top row.
+3. [x] The player should have a piece drop into an empty space once they click on the top row.
+4. [ ] When a column is full and the player clicks to drop a piece into it, it alerts the user that the row is full.
-4. [ ] The player will want a score board to indicate the score with whom they are playing against.
+5. [ ] The player will want a score board to indicate the score with whom they are playing against.
-5. [ ] Player should know clear instructions and rules on how game is played and how game is won.
+6. [ ] Player should know clear instructions and rules on how game is played and how game is won.
-6. [ ] Player should be notified of win or loss.
+7. [ ] Player should be notified of win or loss.

 ![Framework of Kinect4!](https://i.imgur.com/tdp1uJw.png)